 Be still, and know that I am God!
 (Psalm 46:10)

-The Church of St. Ignatius Loyola hosts a Centering Prayer group that offers an opportunity to learn and practice this form of prayer.
-This group meets weekly on Mondays at 6:30 p.m. in the Parish House.
+St. Ignatius hosts a Centering Prayer group that offers an opportunity to learn and practice this form of prayer.
+This group meets every Monday at 6:30 p.m. in the Parish House.
 Beginners as well as advanced practitioners are welcome.

 “Contemplative prayer has to be always very simple, confined to the simplest of acts.” — Thomas Merton